 “The point of pairing food and beverage is about exploring the synergies that naturally exist between certain organoleptic (sensory) experiences.
 A great pairing reveals certain flavor notes that we don’t normally detect without the pairing.
 It’s a method for exploring food.
 Sometimes a bad pairing is just as revealing as a good one!
 Have fun with it and learn,” he added.

 With the hopes of a beer and chocolate pairing trend potentially on the rise, Callahan didn’t say no to Fannie May hosting future tasting events at locations in and around the city.
 For now, start your own trend.
-Whether you are hosting a Cubs Opening Day Cookout or Game of Thrones Premier Watch Party, be sure to pick up a box (or two) of your favorite Fannie May chocolates when you go for your favorite beer.
+Whether you are hosting a Cubs Opening Day Cookout or Game of Thrones Premier Watch Party, be sure to pair chocolates with your favorite beer.